-A student information directory is a publication of a the school district Board of Education that includes student information relating to a student as defined in N.J.A.C.
+A student information directory is a publication of the Board of Education that includes information relating to a student as defined in N.J.A.C.
 6A:32-2.1.
 This information includes: name; grade level; date and place of birth; dates of school attendance; major field of study; participation in officially recognized activities; weight and height relating to athletic team membership; degrees; awards; the most recent educational agency attended by the student; and other similar information.
 The student information directory shall be used only by authorized school district personnel and for designated official use by judicial, law enforcement, and medical personnel and not for general public consumption.
-In the event the school district publishes information included in the a student information directory, the Superintendent or designee will provide a parent or adult student a ten-day period inform parents or adult students of such publication, and parents or adult students will be afforded a ten-day period to submit a written statement to submit to the Superintendent a written statement prohibiting the school district from including any or and all types of information about the student in any student information directory before allowing access to such directory to educational, occupational, and military recruiters pursuant to N.J.S.A.
+In the event the school district publishes a student information directory, the Superintendent or designee will provide a parent or adult student a ten-day period to submit to the Superintendent a written statement prohibiting the school district from including any or all types of information about the student in any student information directory before allowing access to such directory to educational, occupational, and military recruiters pursuant to N.J.S.A.
 18A:36-19.1 and P.L.
 107-110 sec.
 9528, Armed Forces Recruiter Access to Students and Student Recruiting Information of the No Child Left Behind Act of 2001.